sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 14. Click on **webhook**, select the webhook you have created.

-15. Scroll down to the bottom and will find some **Recent Deliveries**.
+15. Scroll down to the bottom, and you will find some **Recent Deliveries**.

     ![Picture1](./images/recentdelivery.png)